QIDITECH/QIDI_MAX3/README.md

 As shown in the following figure, you can use this update package to update your machine
 <p align="left"><img src="other/finalfiles.png" height="180" alt="sample"></p>

+You may be worried about why the max model has a plus model in the configuration file.
+Please don't worry, this is for users who may have just reset the storage in the machine.
+The reset version will fall back to the ancient version, making it difficult to recognize the firmware with normal names.
+You don't need to worry about the existence of these files, which will affect your upgrade.
+The system will find the files it needs to update itself, The extra files will not have any impact on it.

 #### Packaged files
 1. Prepare a blank named USB drive.Please ensure that the device name of the USB drive is empty